Dentist in Newtown Square, PA

 How does plaque buildup contribute to gum disease if not removed?

 Plaque contains harmful bacteria that release toxins, irritating your gum tissue.
-Left undisturbed, plaque hardens into tartar within 24-48 hours, creating rough surfaces where more bacteria can accumulate.
-This bacterial invasion triggers your body’s inflammatory response, causing the gums to pull away from teeth and form pockets.
+Left undisturbed, plaque hardens into tartar within 24 to 48 hours, creating rough surfaces where more bacteria can accumulate.
+This bacterial invasion triggers your body’s inflammatory response and causes the gums to pull away from teeth and form pockets.

 What factors influence whether a dental implant is the best choice for tooth replacement?

 Key factors include your overall health, jawbone strength, and how many teeth you’re missing.
 A good candidate needs healthy gums and enough bone to support the implant.
 Smoking, uncontrolled diabetes, or untreated gum disease can affect healing.
-We will review your medical and dental history before recommending an implant.
+We’ll review your medical and dental history before recommending an implant.
+We can also recommend pretreatments so you’re a good candidate for implant treatment.

 How early should children start seeing a dentist for regular checkups?